johnnycarpio/flight-weather-app/README.md

 This app is fully functional including error handlers for wrong or missing flight information.

+Spinner in the Search button helps user to know if the fetch request is done.

+User can also change theme from light to dark by clicking same button in the center.

 ## Technologies

-HTML
+* HTML

-CSS
+* CSS

-Bulma
+* Bulma

-JavaScript
+* JavaScript

-AeroDataBox API
+* AeroDataBox API

-Airport-Info API
+* Airport-Info API

-Visual-Crossing-Weather API
+* Visual-Crossing-Weather API

-Covid-19-Statistics API
+* Covid-19-Statistics API

 ## Contributors